LNPK-Jay/HW3.625.2/README.md

 ```

 The vignette covers:
+- Comparison with base R’s 'lm()' function.
-- Comparison with base R’s `lm()` function.
+- Comparison with base R’s 'summarry()', 'anova()' function.
 - Real-world data applications.
-- Advanced use cases like ANOVA and prediction.
+- Use benchmark to compare the efficiency between 'lm' function and linear regression model in this package.

 ---